-- Forged bolster construction for blade to handle integration
+- Forged bolster construction for the blade to handle the integration

 Henckels International is well-known for its ability to provide affordable yet valuable kitchen utensils.
 This forged Premio bread knife suits their quality standards in a comfortable, durable design that effortlessly slices through crusts and hard bread.

 The serrated blade slices with ease and the handle is thick and contoured to provide you a comfortable and firm grip while you slice.
 This knife works best on hard bread but can be used on soft as well.
 It is not as gentle on the soft bread.

 This knife will not disappoint as a bread knife, especially if your intentions are for cutting crusts and hard bread.
 This blade can be sharpened with sharpening steel but does not require sharpening after every 2-3 uses.
 This is an overall great quality bread knife for everyday use.

 - Perfect for beginners with a shorter blade that is not so intimidating

 - High-quality stainless-steel design from a respected brand